Thalassicus/cin/Cin/README.txt

 	What Would Gandhi Do
 	Custom Notifications
 	City View enhancements
+stackpointer - Bugfixing and playtesting, extensive forum help with users.
 Sukritact - Icon art for several units, buildings, and policies.
 Hipfot, Skodkim, Spatzimaus, and VeyDer - Random events.
 Will13 - Code to help improve compatibility between versions.